Huffon/huffon.github.io/_includes/about/en.md

 > Keep true to the dreams of thy youth.

-Hi, I am Hoon Heo, an graduate student.
+Hi, I am Hoon Heo, a graduate student.

 I have a high interest in Natural Language Processing and Deep Learning.
 So, I am studying my Master's degree in Deep Learning & NLP area @[**Instituto Superior Técnico**](https://tecnico.ulisboa.pt/pt/).